 Qualifying/preliminary/comprehensive examinations and final exam/thesis defenses for graduate or honors students are teaching occasions, even if they are not credit bearing, and they are subject to the campus strictures on in-person teaching in effect at the time taken.

-During times that the university allows in-person instruction, including fall 2021, students can take an examination or defense in person.
-Any requirements of the university or public health orders at the time of the exam must be observed, including the indoor masking requirement in effect as of August 13.
+During times that the university allows in-person instruction, including spring 2022, students can take an examination or defense in person.
+Any requirements of the university or public health orders at the time of the exam must be observed.

 Remote or hybrid examinations/defenses are also allowed.
 It is recommended that each examination be thoughtfully considered on a case-by-case basis, taking into account the circumstances affecting both the stuent and each committee member.